exasol/dynamodb-virtual-schema/doc/hands_on/hands_on_dynamodb_vs.md

  ![alt text](result.png "Virtual Schema result")

+ You can see that the adapter mapped the title property of the documents to a column in the Exasol table.

  ## Next Steps
- In the next part of this series we will show how to create more complex mappings.
+ In the next part of this series, we will show how to create more complex mappings.